nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edit the position with the specified `INDEX`

 Examples:
-* `edit-position INDEX tit/Algorithm Engineer des/embed algorithms into the facial recognition application `
+* `edit-position 1 tit/Algorithm Engineer des/embed algorithms into the facial recognition application `

 ### Deleting a position: `delete-position`